How to build the ultimate photo backup for Adobe Lightroom or Google Photos

 To backup your Lightroom catalogue you simply need to select either the disk drive or the folder where the catalogue is stored for it to be backed up.
 Then, according to the backup schedule you select, the library will be synced to the iDrive backup to give you peace of mind.

 This article is part of TechRadar’s Tech Resolutions series, a motivating blast of encouragement showing you how to supercharge your new year with tech.
 Running from Sunday December 26 to Sunday January 2, our series will also reveal how we’re aiming to level-up our gadget lives in 2022.
-So whether you’re looking to become a Chromebook power-user, beat your takeaway obsession with a new air fryer, or use a smartwatch to propel you to new fitness heights, we’ll show you how to get your new year off to a flier.
+So whether you’re looking to become a Chromebook power-user, beat your takeaway obsession with the best air fryer, or use a smartwatch to propel you to new fitness heights, we’ll show you how to get your new year off to a flier.
 And when it all inevitably goes wrong, you can always blame the gadgets.

 James Abbott